mac-cain13/xdebug-helper-for-chrome/Readme.md

 XDebug Helper for Google Chrome
 ===============================

-Debugging and profiling PHP code with [Xdebug](http://xdebug.org/) is very powerful, but enabling Xdebug by setting a cookie or adding POST/GET variables is unnecessary hard.
-This extension will help you to enable/disable debugging and profiling with a single click.
+Debugging, profiling and tracing PHP code with [Xdebug](http://xdebug.org/) is very powerful, but enabling Xdebug by setting a cookie or adding POST/GET variables is unnecessary hard.
+This extension will help you to enable/disable the debugging, profiling and tracing features with a single click.

 How to install this extension?
 ------------------------------